I will post DIY Crafts that:

-- I won’t post alcoholic drinks because I have followers of all ages.
+- I won’t post recipes for alcoholic drinks because I have followers of all ages.
 There were some amazing bizarre Halloween alcoholic drinks I wanted to post and just couldn’t deep down in my gut.
 I certainly can’t stop underage drinking, but I don’t want someone underage seeing candy mixed with alcohol and then trying it.

 In general about me:

 - I go through my followers’ posts.
 I actually do.
 I’m following way too many people (over a thousand) but I love looking at what people post.
 It’s interesting to see what other people like.